 This course introduces the major concepts of transmission, molecular and population genetics.
 Emphasis will be placed upon the various modes of Mandelian (transmission) inheritance.
 A human perspective will be used in conveying these fundamental aspects of heredity.
 The laboratory component will include experimental design, data analysis, cytogenetics, as well as experiments, problems and research information from an Internet site.
-Three-hour lecture plus three-hour laboratory per week.
-Offered annually in the fall semester: Prerequisites: BIO 121 and BIO 122 or BIO 232.
+Three lecture hours plus three laboratory hours per week.
+Prerequisites: earned grades of "C-" or better in BIO 121 and BIO 122 or in BIO 232.
+BIOL 312 Genetics lab must be taken concurrently.
 Four credits.
-BIOL 312 Genetics lab must be taken concurrently.